aktowns/blog.ashleytowns.id.au/_posts/2013-04/2013-04-01-running-csharp-fsharp-xbuild-nuget-on-heroku.md

 ![re-order](/images/Screen%20Shot%202013-04-01%20at%2010.40.25%20AM2.png)

 `git commit` your changes and push to heroku `git push heroku`

+This takes a while, as it needs to pull down the Mono environment from S3 (100mb), pull down Nuget and pull in Nugets dependencies im sure theres ways to speed this up with caching but have yet to try any of them out.

 {%highlight text linenos %}
 Projects/viewfiles git:(master) ▶ git push heroku